|

 which among many other enhancements includes AppleshareIP or Appletalk over TCP/IP support.

+You probably want to use this code.
 Kernel version is also an important consideration.
 For my production

 machines, I stick with a 2.2.* kernel.
 Kernels prior to 2.0.25 can be